 A favourite for its timeless tailoring, P Johnson’s denim collection is endearingly classic.
 Tailored finishes complete the label’s two key unisex styles: Tony (named for designer Patrick Johnson's father) and Chris.
 Both are available in light and mid indigo washes, as well as monochrome options.
 Each pair is made in Italy from certified organic cotton and comes pre-shrunk for the perfect fit.

 Scanlan Theodore’s refined approach to wardrobing translates across the brand’s denim collection.
 Tailored silhouettes in classic indigo, raw denim and natural hues are a staple season after season.
-But structured cocoon-sleeved jackets and statement skirts promise to elevate the everyday fabric to higher status this winter.
+But structured cocoon-sleeved jackets and statement dresses promise to elevate the everyday fabric to higher status this season.

 Bassike begs you to push the boundaries in your denim collection with its artful silhouettes.
-This season brings a two-tone midi skirt, western-detailed shirt and cargo-inspired pants that confirm this fabric shouldn’t simply be confined to jeans.
+This season brings a range of relaxed fit jeans, as well as tops and skirts that confirm this fabric shouldn’t simply be confined to pants.

 Read and shop Broadsheet’s men’s denim edit.